 Professional Membership Entry (PME)

 PME is the standard route to obtaining chartered status and is available only to Associate members of the Institute.
-This is a five-step assessment process:
+This is a four-step assessment process:

 - Two-year work record demonstrating competency

 - A career profile (CV)

 Eligibility for PME is assessed using a points-based system, where applicants must have obtained 10 qualifying points before they can present.
 Points are awarded to a combination of academic qualification (a degree-level qualification scoring at least 4 ICF points is required) and relevant professional experience (where 1 point is awarded per year of full-time relevant work at a supervisory or managerial level).